FAQ – Frequently Asked Questions

 The frequency of visits is about twice/month in both the Kanto and Kansai areas.

-Can I use scanned 3D models as blueprints?
+Can scanned 3D models be used as manufacturing blueprints?